Claimants Redetermination / Appeal FAQs

 Effective July 01, 2025

-• A redetermination requires you to provide new evidence to UI or information about your situation.
-It is your opportunity to submit something new that may change the outcome.
 An appeal offers the opportunity for a hearing before a neutral Appeals Referee at the Office of Administrative Hearings (OAH).
-There, a referee will review the claim file and make a new decision about the issue.
+There, a referee will review the claim file and make a new decision.

 • Yes.
 A redetermination is processed by UI staff.
 If you continue to disagree with a redetermination, you may request an appeal.